goffstown-sports-app/GHSApp/README.md

 # GHSApp

-The main mobile application for the goffstown high school sports app.
+The main mobile application for the unofficial goffstown high school sports app.
 Written in Flutter.